clivequinn/axway-open-docs/content/en/docs/apim_administration/apimgr_sso/saml_sso_config.md

 {{< alert title="Note" color="primary" >}}Do not prefix the domain name with a period (for example, do not use the value `.axway.int`). {{< /alert >}}

-## Step 6 – Configure the orgs2Role header using a policy (optional)
+## Step 6 – Configure the `orgs2Role` header using a policy (optional)

-Assigning users membership of multiple API Manager organizations can be achieved via the orgs2role attribute, see [orgs2role attribute](/docs/apim_administration/apimgr_sso/sso_mapping/#orgs2role).
-Alternatively an API Gateway policy can be setup to achieve this.
-This policy is invoked at runtime after the saml response from the identity provider is verified by the service provider(in this case API Manager).
-The API Manager runtime will only accept this policy's output if its successful and has the `orgs2Role` value set in the http headers.
-This can be achieved using existing API Gateway filters for example see [Add HTTP Header Filter](/docs/apim_policydev/apigw_polref/conversion_common/#add-http-header-filter) or by setting the header programmatically.
+You can assign user membership to multiple API Manager organizations by using the [`orgs2role`](/docs/apim_administration/apimgr_sso/sso_mapping/#orgs2role) attribute or by configuring an API Gateway policy.

+The policy is invoked at runtime after the SAML response from the identity provider is verified by the service provider (in this case, API Manager).
+The API Manager runtime will only accept the output of the policy if it is successful and it has the `orgs2Role` value set in the HTTP headers.
+To set the header, you can use existing API Gateway filters, for example [Add HTTP Header Filter](/docs/apim_policydev/apigw_polref/conversion_common/#add-http-header-filter), or you can set the header programmatically.

-To setup this policy, perform the following steps in Policy Studio:
+To configure a policy, perform the following steps in Policy Studio:

 1. Open the configuration of your API Manager-enabled API Gateway instance.
 For example, select **File > New Project from an API Gateway instance**.
 2. Navigate to **Server Settings > API Manager > Identity Provider** in the Policy Studio tree.
 3. Choose the policy you want to invoke in the **Single sign on policy (optional)** field.

-{{< alert title="Note" color="primary" >}}Using this policy will take precedence over any existing value you may have for the `orgs2Role` attribute in the identify provider configuration or the service provider xml file.{{< /alert >}}
+{{< alert title="Note" color="primary" >}}Using this policy will take precedence over any existing value you might have for the `orgs2Role` attribute in the identify provider configuration or the `service-provider.xml` file.{{< /alert >}}

 ## Step 7 – Restart API Gateway